eosho/azure-paas-security/README.md

 # Azure PaaS Reference Design

 This reference design implements a hub-and-spoke networking model with all data plane operations happening within VNets through the use of Private Link.
 This design establishes a clear network perimeter and includes centralized control of all ingress and egress traffic by way of Azure Firewall deployed in the hub VNet.
-Many aspects of this design are enforced via Azure Policy to ensure a seucre baseline is maintained.
+Many aspects of this design are enforced via Azure Policy to ensure a secure baseline is maintained.

 <img src="images/diagram-network.png" alt="Network diagram"/>